wagenaartje/stocks.js/README.md

 ## Usage
-The first function to discuss is the `stocks.timeSeries()` function.
+At this moment, stocks.js supports 3 stock market data functions.

+### stocks.timeSeries()
 This function allows you to retrieve data from now, up to 20 years to the past.
 The basic usage is as follows:

 ```js
 var result = await stocks.timeSeries(options);